 I come from a family of doctors and pharmacists.
 I couldn’t imagine working in any of those professions.
 Then I discovered medical informatics in a study guide.
 Although I didn’t know anything about informatics, I thought it sounded exciting.
 I had a computer and a modem, but that was about it.
 At the start, I found software development really hard.
 But then it clicked and I found out that this job allows me to be unbelievably creative.

-IT consultants in business analysis/process consulting (m/f) work on site on our domestic and international project assignments for our customers in industry, logistics, the energy sector, the healthcare sector and the media.
+Business Analyst (m/f) work on site on our domestic and international project assignments for our customers in industry, logistics, the energy sector, the healthcare sector and the media.
 They identify our customers’ needs and business requirements and mediate between our customers’ departments and IT development.
 They translate process requirements into technical concepts.

 And after your studies and your many stations in the medical industry, what made you switch to logistics?